aaron-G18/Marketplace_DB/README.md

 - Simply type `node bamazonCustomer.js` in terminal and run it.
 - The app will then query the database and give you a table listing all the items available for sale.
-- It will prompt you to make a selection of what item you want to purchase. _You can arrow up and down through a list of the item's IDs to select one._
+- It will prompt you to make a selection of what item you want to purchase.
+  _(You can arrow up and down through a list of the item's IDs to select one)_
-- Then it will give you a prompt asking the quantity you would like to purchase. _Enter a number and hit enter._
+- Then it will give you a prompt asking the quantity you would like to purchase.
+  _(Enter a number and hit enter)_
 - The app will check the database inventory and make sure there is enough to complete the order.

 * If there is enough inventory to complete the order, you will get a message saying "Your order is complete" and it will give you your order total.